ALCC FAQ

 Funded researchers affiliated with a university, lab, agency, or industry performing research in a science area that supports the DOE mission/ research priority areas.

-2. What are the criteria for review of ALCC proposals?
+2. What are the review criteria for ALCC proposals?

 ALCC proposals are evaluated based on DOE Office of Science mission relevance, technical merit, and computational plan.
 For additional information, please reference the review questions.